Our Leadership Team

 Tracy Bollinger is a magna cum laude graduate of Southeast Missouri State University and a CPA.

 Tracy Bollinger, CPA

 Tracy Bollinger, director of revenue cycle management for Landmark Hospitals, directs a dedicated staff of inpatient and surgery billers and collectors.
 Tracy is a magna cum laude graduate from Southeast Missouri State University with a Bachelor of Science in Business Administration.
 She received her CPA in 1995.
 She started her accounting career with McDonnel Douglas Aerospace in St. Louis.
 She then returned to her hometown and joined a local CPA firm.
 Tracy began her career at Landmark Hospitals in 2004, serving as controller until 2015.
 During that time, Landmark grew from one facility to seven.
 She rejoined the Landmark team in 2020 at the headquarters business office.
 Tracy believes we all have the ability to contribute to the health of our community whether that be through direct patient care or being behind the scenes.
 She values being counted as a member of the Landmark family.
 She is a Missouri native and lives in Cape Girardeau, MO with her three children.

 Marilyn Jennings has more than 30 years of human resources experience in the healthcare, legal and high-tech industries.

-Corporate Director of Human Resources
+Corporate Vice President of Human Resources

 Marilyn Jennings has more than 30 years of experience in leading the human resource function in the healthcare, legal, and high-tech industries.
 She recently moved to Florida and is responsible for developing the human resource strategy in support of Landmark’s business plan and overall strategic direction, including strategic organizational and workforce planning, change management, benefits and compensation.
 Her primary focus is the development of a consistent infrastructure and creation of a benefits plan designed to better manage costs and employee involvement.